gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 Deep sleep wake via run_every
 -------------------------------

-| The code below uses button-A pressing to go into a deep sleep.
+| The code below uses A-button pressing to go into a deep sleep.
 | **wake_on=None** prevents button pressing from waking it.
 | **ms=30 * 1000** is a 30 second deep sleep.
 | **run_every=True** allows run_every events to wake it.